ruizaj13/ruizaj13/README.md

 I'm a recent Lambda School Full Stack Web Development graduate looking to enter the field and better the world one line of code at a time!

+I am a fullstack developer but I have a special love for front-end work.
+That being said I love nothing more than to adapt to new and exciting challenges, so I'm ready for anything!

 -----
 **Most Recent Work:** A platform which aggregates asylum case data for attorneys to leverage with the goal being to supplement their planning